-- Drug Impairment While difficult to detect due to limited roadside testing abilities, a survey completed by the National Institute on Drug Abuse concluded that more than 10 million people admitted to driving while under the influence of illegal drugs
+- Drug Impairment While it’s difficult to detect due to limited roadside testing abilities, a survey completed by the National Institute on Drug Abuse concluded that more than 10 million people admitted to driving while under the influence of illegal drugs

 - Fatigue A 2014 study prepared by AAA concluded that 21% of fatal traffic accidents were related to fatigued drivers.